PersonaPredicta/Survey_Says.../README.md

 ### Goal
 In order to save time and labor, RM wanted to automate the process of extracting actionable information from future surveys.
-In particular, the company wanted the ability to create survey-respondent profiles that can inform conference design and assist with conference marketing.
+In particular, the company wants the ability to create survey-respondent profiles that can inform conference design and assist with conference marketing.

 ### Included in the Github for this project